EvolveU-FSD/Shell-Shocked-Command-Line-Games/README.md

 This command ensures that all .sh files inside the missions and bonus_challenges folders are executable.

 ## Missions Overview <a name="missions"></a>
-Each mission is located in its own folder under the missions directory.
+Each mission is located in its own folder under the junior and intermediate directory respectively (junior as the easier of the two).
 Each folder contains a series of challenge levels that you can run sequentially.
 The missions are designed to teach key command-line concepts through hands-on tasks.

 **Mission List:**